 - Have the equivalent of two years of full-time long-term or post-acute care experience, with a minimum of one year of experience either as a DNS or relevant nursing leadership experience

 The DNS-CT certification is valid for two years.
-See the Candidate Handbook below for recertification requirements.
+Learn more about the DNS-CT Certification by downloading the Candidate Handbook.

 DNS-CT Courses and Workshops